Looking for something specific? Type it here and let Google search find it for you

 Gourmet recipes require more ingredients than the easy dog treat recipes so they have more vitamins and food value.
 They also have more calories but they worth each one of them!
 They are absolutely fantastic.
 Just remember the golden rule: GIVE TREATS IN MODERATION.

-Note: Before you start baking, it would be a good idea to visit the dangerous foods for dogs page on our site so that you are 100% sure you're using only ingredients that are safe for your dog.
+Note: Before you start baking one of the gourmet dog treat recipes, it would be a good idea to visit the dangerous foods for dogs page on our site so that you are 100% sure you're using only ingredients that are safe for your dog.

 Place the liver in an open pot or pan and cover it with water.
 Bring to a boil and cook for ten minute.